Hello, lovelies! I wrote about planting my summer garden here. I thought you might like an update to see how my vegetables are growing!

 Eggplant

 I just adore growing eggplant!
 It’s so satisfying.
-This year I’m growing black beauty, fairytale eggplant, and ichiban eggplant.
+This year I’m growing black beauty, fairytale eggplant, and ichiban eggplant in my summer garden.
 I’ve already got fourteen eggplants growing!

 You can read my article about how to grow eggplant here.